sprasadhpy/myAInotes/Value Alignment Verification.md

 # Key Points from the Literature Review:

-Most traditional methods in value alignment focus on iteratively training agents to align with human intentions (<span style="color:red">TK</span>: How different is this from panacea?). **Value alignment verification** differs in that it provides a testing approach rather than a training approach, aiming to confirm alignment rather than gradually train the agent to align with human values (<span style="color:red">do we make them aligned or just test it - clarify the goal</span>).
+Most traditional methods in value alignment focus on iteratively training agents to align with human intentions (*TK*: How different is this from panacea?). **Value alignment verification** differs in that it provides a testing approach rather than a training approach, aiming to confirm alignment rather than gradually train the agent to align with human values (*do we make them aligned or just test it - clarify the goal*).

 ## Comparison to Other Approaches